 The latest development in lens technology is a multifocal lens that can provide the patient with an extended range of continuous, high quality vision, allowing clarity at distance, intermediate and near meaning less dependency on reading glasses or contact lenses for close up.
 This new lens, the Symfony IOL, has a much lower incidence of glare and haloes than previous multifocal lenses and is available in a toric lens for those patients that need astigmatism corrected also.

-Watch the video below to see how this amazing extended depth of focus lens can change how you see the world.
+Watch the video below to see how this amazing extended depth of focus lens, the Symfony IOL, can change how you see the world.

 Toric IOLs are specifically designed for patients with astigmatism.
 In the past, patients with astigmatism would need eyeglasses or contact lenses even after cataract surgery in order to correct the problem.
 Toric IOLs, such as the Tecnis Toric, correct cataracts and astigmatism with just one lens, providing a more convenient and affordable solution to your vision needs.